 What To Do If You Expect a Refund

-Even if you don’t owe any money to the IRS, you should still make sure your return is filed by the deadline to receive your refund — and any stimulus money you’re owed — as quickly as possible.
+Even if you don’t owe any money to the IRS, you should still make sure your return is filed by the deadline to receive your refund — and any stimulus money you may still be owed — as quickly as possible.

 Still, prepare to be patient: The IRS continues to face processing delays (especially if you file by mail) due to its large backlog and implementation of last-minute tax changes.
-Earlier this year, the IRS issued a list of best practices and common errors to avoid, which you can use to ensure your return is processed and refund issued as quickly as possible.
+Double check your return for any mistakes or inaccuracies to best ensure it’s processed and your refund issued as quickly as possible.

 After you file, you can check the status of your refund using the Where’s My Refund tool on the IRS website.

-Act quickly to file and pay your taxes owed by next week’s deadline, but remember to approach your situation with a clear head and know the facts, Ayers says: “Stay calm and lean on the IRS website for help.”
+Act quickly to file and pay your taxes owed by the tax deadline, but remember to approach your situation with a clear head and know the facts, Ayers says: “Stay calm and lean on the IRS website for help.”